sth/karma-summary-reporter/README.md

 ## Test failure details

-This reporter just shows a summary of failed test cases once testing is complete, it doesn't show stack traces or other details about the failures.
+This reporter just shows a summary of failed test cases once testing is complete, it doesn't show stack traces or other useful information about the failures.

 To display these details, add an additional reporter to your `karma.conf.js` that shows all the additional information you want to see.
 For example, to